SimonZhou3/2022-Shopify-Internship-Challenge/README.md

 6. Navigate to the console tab , enter  `cd client` to navigate to the client code.
 7. Install the dependencies by entering `npm install`
 8. To run the frontend, enter `npm start`
 9. At this time, a virtual browser will pop up.
-If the browser does not automatically redirect you to the frontend, then maunally access to `localhost:3000`
+If the browser does not automatically redirect you to the react page, then go to `localhost:3000` on the virutal browser.

 ## Usage